© Unofficial Royalty 2023

 Princess Marie, known as May, was the youngest child of Princess Alice of the United Kingdom and Ludwig IV, Grand Duke of Hesse and by Rhine.
 At the beginning of November 1878, diphtheria began to make its rounds in the Grand Ducal Family.
 Princess Marie fell ill on November 12, 1878, and sadly was the only one of the children not to recover, dying at the age of four.
 May’s death devastated her brother Ernst Ludwig.
 It was their mother Alice’s efforts to console him, with a hug and kiss, which led to her contracting the illness and passing away less than a month later.

-Unofficial Royalty: Marie of Hesse and by Rhine
+Unofficial Royalty: Princess Marie of Hesse and by Rhine

 November 16, 1907 – Death of Roberto I, Duke of Parma in Viareggio, Italy; buried at the Chapel of the Villa Borbone in Viareggio, Italy

 Roberto I was the last Duke of Parma.
-As a not-quite-six-year-old, he succeeded his father who was assassinated, and then lost his throne five years later due to the Italian unification movement.
-Despite losing his throne, Roberto and his family had considerable wealth and traveled in a private train of more than a dozen cars and had several residences.
+As a not-quite-six-year-old, he succeeded his assassinated father and then lost his throne five years later due to the Italian unification movement.
+Despite losing his throne, Roberto and his family had considerable wealth.
+They traveled in a private train of more than a dozen cars and had several residences.
 Roberto is known for having 24 children, 12 from each of his two marriages.
 Among his children are Princess Marie Louise of Bourbon-Parma who married Ferdinand I, Prince of Bulgaria (later Tsar), Princess Zita of Bourbon-Parma who married Karl I, the last Emperor of Austria, and Prince Felix of Bourbon-Parma who married Grand Duchess Charlotte of Luxembourg.

 Unofficial Royalty: Roberto I, Duke of Parma